 CLCL's Board of Directors (the "Board") is composed of the Chair and six Directors.
-For more details on CLCL's governance, see the "Corporate Governance" section of the CLCL's latest published Annual Report for 2020/21.
+For more details on CLCL's governance, see the "Corporate Governance" section of the CLCL's latest published Annual Report for 2021/22.

-The Board's total expenses for the period ended June 30, 2022, including meetings, travel expenses, conferences and seminars, liability insurance, and annual retainers and per diems, totalled \$0.1 (June 30, 2021 - \$0.1).
+The Board's total expenses for the period ended September 30, 2022, including meetings, travel expenses, conferences and seminars, liability insurance, and annual retainers and per diems, totalled \$0.3 (September 30, 2021 - \$0.1).
+The increase from the comparable prior year period was due to the timing of certain major expenses which occurred during this period in the current year, but later periods in the prior year.
 The Board and senior management expenses are posted on CLC's website at www.clc-sic.ca/reports-and-expenses.